 Biography

-At the heart of Valenzuela’s artistic pedagogy is a necessity for community outreach to historically underprivileged communities such as the one she is a part of.
-She has facilitated lowrider inspired workshops with the Ontario Museum of History & Art.
-Jacqueline’s “Build Your Own Lowrider” workshop will be integrated into Summer 2024’s OC Fair for Chicano History Month.
-The workshop will also be included as educational programming with the Petersen Automotive Museum during their exhibition, “Best in Low”.
-As well as permanently included by the Petersen as a Post-Visit activity for visiting LAUSD schools.
-Valenzuela is currently working on expanding this workshop with other local museums, schools and governments.
-Jacqueline has also served twice on the judges panel for the annual student art exhibition at her Alma Mater, Whittier High School.
-Before becoming a full-time artist she was working as a teaching artist in the non-profit sector in the greater Los Angeles area.
+At the heart of Valenzuela’s artistic pedagogy is a necessity for community outreach to historically underprivileged communities, such as the one she is a part of.
+She has facilitated lowrider-inspired workshops with the Ontario Museum of History & Art.
+Her “Build Your Own Lowrider” workshop was integrated into Summer 2024’s OC Fair for Chicano History Month and has been included as educational programming with the Petersen Automotive Museum during their exhibition, “Best in Low.”
+The Petersen has also permanently included this workshop as a post-visit activity for visiting LAUSD schools.
+Valenzuela is currently working on expanding this workshop with other local museums, schools, and government programs.
+She has also served twice on the judging panel for the annual student art exhibition at her alma mater, Whittier High School.
+Before becoming a full-time artist, she worked as a teaching artist in the non-profit sector in the greater Los Angeles area.

-Valenzuela is an interdisciplinary artist whose practice is centered around depicting her personal experiences as well as the storytelling of other women who like her are in the Chicano world of lowriding.
-Her art practice reflects the deep roots she has planted in the lowrider community by bridging the gap between fine art and this underrepresented community.
+Valenzuela is an interdisciplinary artist whose practice is centered around depicting her personal experiences as well as the storytelling of other women who, like her, are in the Chicano world of lowriding.
+Her art practice reflects the deep roots she has planted in the lowrider community by bridging the gap between fine art and this underrepresented culture.

 Photo by Argel Rojo, Courtesy of Los Angeles Performance Practice